HaroldHS/PerlFPM/README.md

 ### Example

 > NOTE:
-> A sample file `main.pl` inside `/script` folder is provided in order to show the usage of PerlFPM.
+> Sample files `example*.pl` inside `/script` folder are provided in order to show the usage of PerlFPM.

 ```perl
 use lib '/home/user/PerlFPM/lib';